Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

-Based on the theory presented above, we simulated $\gamma_x(\Delta x; f_l)$ under different microlens focal lengths $f_l$ with perpendicular illumination following a process similar to that used for Fig.~\ref{fig2}b, with the horizontal axis expressed as the focal spot displacement $\Delta x$ in each $2 \times 2$ pixel group.
-The amplitudes of $\gamma_x(\Delta x; f_l)$ curves are scaled by a factor of~0.5.
-This scaling factor represents the background term $B$ in Eq.~(\ref{eq12}) and was determined from the experimental result in Fig.~\ref{fig3}b, in which $\gamma_x$ reaches a maximum of approximately~0.5.
-By comparing one of the experimental curves, $\gamma_x^{(2)}(u')$, with the corresponding theoretical curve $\gamma_x(\Delta x; f_l)$, the reference focal spot displacement curves $\Delta x^{(2)}(u'; f_l)$ for different focal lengths were determined.
-In practice, the curve $\gamma_x^{(2)}(u')$ is smoothed to derive the reference focal spot displacement.
+Based on the theory presented above, we simulate $\gamma_x(\Delta x_\mathrm{CRA}; f_l)$ for different microlens focal lengths $f_l$ under normal illumination following a process similar to that used for Fig.~\ref{fig2}c, with the horizontal axis represented as the focal-spot displacement $\Delta x_\mathrm{CRA}$ in each $2 \times 2$ pixel group.
+The amplitudes of the $\gamma_x(\Delta x_\mathrm{CRA}; f_l)$ curves are scaled by a factor of~0.5.
+This scaling factor represents the background term $B$ in Eq.~(\ref{eq12}) and is determined from the experimental result in Fig.~\ref{fig3}b, in which $\gamma_x$ reaches a maximum of approximately~0.5.
+By comparing one of the experimental curves, $\gamma_x^{(2)}(u')$, with the corresponding theoretical curve $\gamma_x(\Delta x_\mathrm{CRA}; f_l)$, the reference focal spot displacement curves $\Delta x_\mathrm{CRA}^{(2)}(u'; f_l)$ for different focal lengths are determined.
+In practice, the curve $\gamma_x^{(2)}(u')$ is smoothed to derive the reference focal-spot displacement.
+From this displacement, the lateral shift of the microlens was calculated as: